MCP Server installation on Linux via Docker

 Locate the config/app.config

-file in the unzipped files.
+file at the root of the unzipped installation media.
 Open the file with a text editor and update the installation variables to match your environment:

 HOSTNAME_CONTROL_PANEL="imaging-services machine" # Required: IP address/hostname/FQDN of the machine on which the "imaging-services" component is installed.
 You can use localhost if MCP Server is installed on the same machine as the "imaging-services" component.